creativescala/creative-scala/src/pages/hof/parametric-curves.md

 ### Flowers

-The next step to creating a flower is to using a more interesting shape than a circle.
+The next step to creating a flower is to use a more interesting shape than a circle.
 That means changing `parametricCircle` for a more interesting equation.
 Perhaps `rose` below.
 This is a particular example of a rose curve, with a maximum radius of 200.
 We can change the value we multiply by the angle (`7` below) to get a different shape.